happyrabbit/linhui.org/_posts/2017-3-25-whatisdatascience.markdown

 > “This coupling of scientific discovery and practice involves the collection, management, processing, analysis, visualization, and interpretation of vast amounts of heterogeneous data associated with a diverse array of scientific, translational, and interdisciplinary applications.”

 With the data science hype picking up stream, many professionals changed their titles to Data Scientist without any of the necessary qualifications.
-But at that time, data scientist title was not well defined which lead to confusion in the market, obfuscation in resumes and exaggeration of skills.
+But data scientist title was not well defined which lead to confusion in the market, obfuscation in resumes and exaggeration of skills.
 Here is a list of definitions for a “data scientist”:

 - “A data scientist is a data analyst who lives in California”
 - “A data scientist is someone who is better at statistics than any software engineer and better - at software engineering than any statistician.”